pintergreg/software-engineering/lectures/15_testing.md

 :::::::::
 ::::::::: {.column width="60%"}
 what does this function do?
-~ - divides the number finished lessons by the total number of lessons ~ - returns progress in the closed interval of [0, 1] or [0, 100]
+~ - divides the number of finished lessons by the total number of lessons ~ - returns progress in the closed interval of [0, 1] or [0, 100]

 ::: {.fragment .text-align-left}